iamshahid555/olist-ml-feature-pipeline/README.md

 The architecture diagram for the batch-processing pipeline is available in `docs/architecture.svg` and illustrates the end-to-end data flow from ingestion and storage to feature engineering and delivery.

 The implemented pipeline currently consists of Apache Kafka for ingestion, Apache Spark for preprocessing and feature engineering, Apache Parquet and PostgreSQL for feature storage, and FastAPI for feature delivery.
-Apache Airflow is currently being implemented as the workflow orchestration layer.
+Apache Airflow is implemented as the workflow orchestration layer.

 ---